cezarybednarz/mrjp-compiler/README.md

 ### Author: Cezary Bednarz

 ## About
-Compiler of Java-like Latte language.
+Compiler of Java-like Latte language to LLVM IR.
 Syntax in BNF form is defined in `src/Latte.cf`.
 Examples can be found in `test` folder.

 ## Tools
 Compiler is written in Haskell.